dewynl/msc-ai-capstone-project/docs/dissertation.md

 ## 3.1 Ethical Framework and Professional Standards

 This research operates within multiple overlapping ethical frameworks that provide comprehensive guidance for responsible AI development in educational contexts.
-The primary ethical foundation rests upon the Menlo Report's principles for Information and Communication Technology (ICT) research, which emphasizes respect for persons, beneficence, justice, and respect for law and public interest in technology research contexts.
+The primary ethical foundation rests upon the Menlo Report's principles for Information and Communication Technology (ICT) research, which emphasises respect for persons, beneficence, justice, and respect for law and public interest in technology research contexts.
 These principles are particularly relevant for educational AI research, where the potential for both significant benefit and unintended harm requires careful ethical consideration throughout the development process.

 Professional standards compliance follows the British Computer Society (BCS) Code of Conduct, which mandates that computing professionals act in the public interest, demonstrate professional competence and integrity, respect duty to relevant authority, and maintain duty to the profession.
 For educational AI development, these principles translate to ensuring that generated content serves legitimate educational purposes, maintaining technical competence in both AI and educational domains, respecting institutional authority and academic standards, and contributing positively to the computing profession's reputation through responsible research practices.